dipdup-io/stone-packaging/docs/pages/usage/proving.md

 ## Creating and Verifying a Test Proof Using Docker

-- First you have to make that Docker is installed on your machine.
-You can refer to [Docker’s official documentation](https://docs.docker.com/get-docker/) for installation instructions and more informations.
+- First, ensure Docker is installed on your machine.
+For installation instructions, check [Docker’s official documentation](https://docs.docker.com/get-docker/)

 1. Clone the Repository: